Publication of Regulatory Actions

 The above Decisions will generally be published in perpetuity.
 However, BCFSA retains discretion to individually assess publication according to the criteria below.

-Subject to the discretionary approach, BCFSA will generally not publish Regulatory Actions relating to the following:
+Subject to the discretion of the Registrar or the Superintendent or their respective delegates, BCFSA will generally not publish Regulatory Actions relating to alternative complaint dispositions (for example, letters of advisement).

-Where necessary, published documents are redacted to remove certain information before posting online (see Appendix A for Publishing and Redaction Guidelines).
-Commonly redacted information includes:
+Where necessary, published documents are redacted to remove certain information before posting online (see Appendix A for Redaction Guidelines).

 • Bank account details of both individuals and businesses; and